JPADN/hybrid_kemtls_tests/README.md

 `-pqtls`: Instantiate a PQTLS client.
 > If not present, then a KEMTLS client is instantiated by default

+`-classic`: Instantiate a TLS client with classic algorithms

 `-clientauth`: Client will perform mutual authentication

 `-ipclient`: IP address of the client to be used in the client certificate

 `-handshakes`: Number of handshakes that the client will perform

 `-cachedcert`: If KEMTLS is enabled, the client will perform KEMTLS-PDK.
-If PQTLS is enabled, the client will use the Cached Information Extension for PQTLS
+If PQTLS or Classic mode is enabled, the server will use the Cached Information Extension for TLS

 <br/>